Usage#

 source <path to miniconda>/miniconda3/bin/activate <your conda env>

-# Use MPI for parallelisation, so restrict each task to a single thread.
+# Use MPI for parallelization, so restrict each task to a single thread.

 export OMP_NUM_THREADS=1